7 Steps to Successfully Sell Your Business

 Preparations for the business sale should start as early as possible, ideally 6-24 months before the actual event.
 This will give you the time to organise your business structure, customer base, and financial records to make your company more profitable and appealing for future buyers.
 Most buyers are likely to deduct a significant amount from the asking price if one or several areas of the business are not presentable or have shortcomings.

-Your next step is to determine the right worth of your business to ensure your price isn’t too high or too low.
+The first question most people ask when they want to sell their business is "how much should I sell my business for?".
+The next step in this process is to determine the right worth of your business to ensure your price isn’t too high or too low.
 To get a detailed explanation of the business’s worth, it’s highly recommended to obtain a market appraisal from a professional business broker.
 A market appraisal is based on current market data and will serve as a gauge for your asking price.

 Buyers always want to know the reason for the sale of the business.
 They are concerned you may be selling a business because of competitor dominance, declining industry, or some other undisclosed matter that might hurt or negatively affect the business in the future.
 That’s why buyers want to hear a logical and valid reason and without it, they may assume the worst and either offer a lower price or simply walk away.

 4. Preparing documents

 Gather all the tax returns and financial statements dating two to three years and review them with an accountant.
 Then create copies of all the necessary documents such as your current lease, list of equipment that’s being sold, list of contacts related to supplies and sales transactions, up-to-date operating manual, and distribute them to the financially qualified potential buyers.
 Also, make sure that all the equipmƒhoΩent or areas of business that are run down or broken are fixed for the business to look presentable.

 5. Consider the service of a business broker